 Fiber for Breakfast

 High-fiber choices early in the day set the stage for healthy choices all day long.
-These three breakfasts offer at least five grams of fiber.
+Likewise, these three breakfasts offer at least five grams of fiber.

 - Whole grain waffle and Greek yogurt topped fresh berries